knative/docs/docs/concepts/overview.md

 on your Kubernetes cluster.
 Knative registers its own API types to the Kubernetes API, so working with it is not too different from working with Kubernetes itself.

-Knative consists of two separate projects:
+Knative consists of two independent components that have their own GitHub projects:

 * [Knative Serving](https://knative.dev/docs/serving/): Run stateless services more easily on Kubernetes, by making autoscaling, networking and rollouts easier.